Editorial Board

 Andre Nussenzweig, Ph.D., Head, Molecular Recombination Section, Senior Investigator

-His principle research focus lies in the use of transgenic and genetic models to examine mechanisms involved in the aging process, with emphasis on testing the Oxidative Stress Hypothesis of Aging.
+His principal research focus lies in the use of transgenic and genetic models to examine mechanisms involved in the aging process, with emphasis on testing the Oxidative Stress Hypothesis of Aging.

-MD, PhD, is a Professor of Energy Metabolism at the Swiss Federal Institute of Technology (ETH) Zurich.
-He is interested in the biochemical and molecular basis of longevity ??? in particular the role played by mitochondria in lifespan regulation.
+For the past ten years, Michael Ristow was Professor of Energy Metabolism in the Department of Health Sciences and Technology at the Swiss Federal Institute of Technology in Zurich (ETH Zurich).
+His research focuses on the development of age-related diseases, what role is played by the molecular mechanisms underlying metabolism, and how do they influence life expectancy.
+He is interested in the biochemical and molecular basis of longevity in particular the role played by mitochondria in lifespan regulation.
 Contrary to the widely reiterated Free Radical Theory of Aging, Ristow has repeatedly shown that the health-promoting effects associated with low caloric intake, physical exercise and other lifespan-extending interventions may be due to increased formation of Reactive Oxygen Species (ROS) within the mitochondria, causing a vaccination-like adaptive response that culminates in increased stress resistance and extended longevity, a process a. k. a. mitochondrial hormesis or mitohormesis.
 He works with the roundworm C. elegans and mammalian model organisms, as well as humans.

-Igor B. Roninson, Ph.D., Senior Scientist, Ordway Research Institute, Director of Cancer Center, Ordway Research Institute, Research Professor of Biology, Rensselaer Polytechnic Institute, Adjunct Professor of Biology, State University of New York at Albany, Adjunct Professor of Medicine, Albany Medical College
+Education: Ph.D.
+Massachusetts Institute of Technology, 1982.
+Professor at Ordway Research Institute, Director of Cancer Center, Ordway Research Institute, Research Professor of Biology, Rensselaer Polytechnic Institute, Adjunct Professor of Biology, State University of New York at Albany, Adjunct Professor of Medicine, Albany Medical College

 Michael R. Rose, Ph.D., Professor, University of California, Irvine, CA, USA

-Alberto Sanz, PhD, Wellcome Senior Research Fellow, Lord Kelvin/ Adam Smith Professor at Institute of Molecular, Cell and Systems Biology, University of Glasgow, United Kingdom.
+Alberto Sanz, PhD, Wellcome Senior Research Fellow, Lord Kelvin/ Adam Smith Professor at Institute of Molecular, Cell and Systems Biology, University of Glasgow, United Kingdom

 Manuel Serrano obtained his PhD in 1991 at the University of Madrid for research on DNA replication under the supervision of Margarita Salas.
 From 1992 to 1996, Manuel worked as postdoctoral fellow in the laboratory of David Beach, at Cold Spring Harbor Laboratory (NY, USA).
 During this time, Manuel made his most important discovery with the cloning and characterization of p16, which defined a new class of cell cycle regulators and was soon recognized as a key tumor suppressor.
 In 1997, Manuel returned to Spain as an independent investigator, initially at the National Center of Biotechnology, and since 2003 at the Spanish National Cancer Research Center directed by Mariano Barbacid.
 The main contributions of Manuel during these years have been related to the concept of oncogene-induced senescence as a tumor suppression mechanism, the role of p19Arf as an oncogenic sensor, the generation of novel mouse models with increased cancer resistance, and the identification of senescent tumor cells within premalignant tumors.
 More recently, Manuel's laboratory has discovered a cis-regulatory element at the p16 and p19Arf locus, has dissected the role of DNA damage and oncogenic signaling in p53-mediated cancer protection, and has reported the anti-aging activity of the Arf/p53 module.